T of C

 These melodies are almost always included with the essays at the beginning of the handbooks, rather than with the regular melodies.
 Perhaps this indicates they were considered only as meditations (or as introductory exercises).

-The preface to the 1557 version suggests that unless one begins with simple melodies, one will never master the qin.18 My own teacher told me that the seemingly most simple pieces were the ones that required the greatest art.19 This still leaves open the question of whether this piece is more meditation or more fingering exercise.
+The preface to the 1557 version suggests that unless one begins with simple melodies, one will never master the qin.22 My own teacher told me that the seemingly most simple pieces were the ones that required the greatest art.23 This still leaves open the question of whether this piece is more meditation or more fingering exercise.

-The 1552 preface being only the central section of the 1557 General Preface, here are the more detailed 1557 prefaces
+see in Chinese; my transcription is above).
+However, since its preface is only the central section of the 1557 General Preface, and its commentary with each section is shorter, the more detailed 1557 prefaces are translated here.24

 The Old Man of Apricot Village says, Once I traveled in Jiuhua Mountains, playing the qin.
 On some rocks there was a Daoist sitting and listening, not going away.
 I set aside my qin activities and invited him (to play), saying, Eminent Xianweng, give instructions.
 The Daoist then played on the rocks, his hands going up and down as though they were flying.
 The musical tones were very clear.
 I praised him, saying, "How did Xianweng become so profound with the qin?"
 The Daoist replied, "I (? 弟君) have not yet arrived at the essence (of the music)."
 Again I asked him three times the art at achieving the essence.
 The Daoist said only two words, "Cao Man."
 He had not finished talking about it.
 (He added,) All of the ancients considered Cao Man to be the important part of beginning study.